Implementable coupling of L\'evy process and Brownian motion: Limiting regimes

 with $\ve\downarrow 0$.
 Letting $\Pi$ stand for the L\'evy measure of $Y$, we obtain $ \mu_{4,\ve}=\ve^4\int_\mbR x^4\Pi(\D x)\to 0. $ According to Corollary~\ref{cor:Levy_to_BM}, we choose $k_\ve\sim\sqrt{\abs{\log\ve}}/\ve^2$ to get

-In this particular case we obtain a good coupling by taking $k_\ve$ arbitrarily large.
-According to~\cite{recoverBM} for a fixed $\ve$ the Brownian bridge $W_\ve(t)-tW_\ve(1)$ converges in probability in supremum norm to the bridge $B(t)-tB(1)$ as $k_\ve\to \infty$.
+Note that $\e\sup_{t\in [0,1]} \abs{X_\ve(t)-B(t)}^2=\Oh(\ve^2)$, which is smaller than the bound in the display by a logarithmic factor.
+To obtain this rate, we would need a simulatable $W_\ve$ that is sufficiently close to $B$.
+If the path of $X_\ve$ is already given, then this can be done by taking a sufficiently large $k_\ve$.
+Indeed, in this particular case, according to~\cite{recoverBM}, for fixed $\ve$ the Brownian bridge $W_\ve(t)-tW_\ve(1)$ converges in probability in supremum norm to the bridge $B(t)-tB(1)$ as $k_\ve\to\infty$.
 Letting $W'_\ve(t)=B(t)-t(B(1)-W_\ve(1))$ be the corresponding limiting process we find (after some straightforward manipulations) that

-In contrast, if $X_\ve$ has no Brownian part, then infinite $k_\ve$ results in an independent bridge, as in the case of~$k_\ve=1$.
+Hence, the rate $\Oh(\ve^2)$ can be obtained by taking a sufficiently large $k_\ve$, increasing the cost.
+We stress that increasing $k_\ve$ does not always lead to an improvement.
+Indeed, if $X_\ve$ has no Brownian part, then infinite $k_\ve$ results in an independent bridge, as in the case of~$k_\ve=1$, see~\cite[Prop.~3]{recoverBM} for details.